Last updated: March 2026

 Will this comparison go out of date quickly?

 AI tools update frequently, but the fundamental strengths of each platform — ChatGPT as the all-in-one Swiss army knife, Claude as the writing and analysis specialist, Grok as the real-time information tool — have been consistent for over a year and are unlikely to reverse overnight.
-We update this guide regularly to reflect major changes.
+I update this guide regularly to reflect major changes.